vturrisi/solo-learn/docs/source/tutorials/offline_linear_eval.rst

     from solo.methods.linear import LinearModel  # imports the linear eval class from solo.utils.classification_dataloader import prepare_data

-There are tons of parameters that need to be set and, fortunatelly, ``main_linear.py`` takes care of this for us.
+There are tons of parameters that need to be set and, fortunately, ``main_linear.py`` takes care of this for us.
 If we want to be able to specify the arguments from the command line, we can simply call the function ``parse_args_linear`` in ``solo.args.setup``.
 However, in this tutorial, we will simply define all the needed parameters to perform linear evaluation: